- Bill Digest

 § 105‑113.128.
 Use of tax proceeds.

 The Secretary shall distribute the taxes collected under this Article, less the allowance to the Department of Revenue and reimbursement to the Lottery Commission for administrative expenses, in accordance with this section.
-The Secretary may retain the cost of collection by the Department, not to exceed five hundred thousand dollars ($500,000) a year, as reimbursement to the Department.
-The Lottery Commission shall, no later than 20 days after the end of the month, notify the Department of its expenses from administering the provisions of Article 9 of Chapter 18C of the General Statutes from the previous month.
+The Secretary may retain the cost of administering this Article, not to exceed five hundred thousand dollars ($500,000) a year, as reimbursement to the Department.
+The Lottery Commission shall, no later than 20 days after the end of the month, notify the Department of its unreimbursed expenses from administering the provisions of Article 9 of Chapter 18C of the General Statutes from the previous month.
 The Department shall reimburse the Lottery Commission from the tax revenues collected under this Article no later than the end of the month in which the Department was notified.
 The remainder of the net proceeds of the tax collected under this Article are to be credited in the following priority:

 (1) Two million dollars ($2,000,000) annually to the Department of Health and Human Services for gambling addiction education and treatment programs.

-(2) One million dollars ($1,000,000) annually to the North Carolina Division of Parks and Recreation for grants to local governments to expand opportunities for persons up to age 18 to engage in youth sports.
+d.
 The total dollar amount awarded each year to all applicants in any one county may not exceed one percent (1%) of the total funding available on July 1 of that year.

 (3) Three hundred thousand dollars ($300,000) annually shall be appropriated to each of the institutions listed in this subdivision to support collegiate athletic departments.
 If there are not sufficient funds for each of these institutions to receive an appropriation of three hundred thousand dollars ($300,000), the amount of each appropriation shall be reduced by the same proportion so that all institutions receive an appropriation of the same amount.
 The institutions are listed as follows:

-a.
+c.
 Elizabeth City State University.

-b.
+d.
 Fayetteville State University.

-c.
+e.
 North Carolina Agricultural & Technical State University.

-d.
+f.
 North Carolina Central University.

-e.
+g.
 University of North Carolina at Asheville.

-f.
+i.
 University of North Carolina at Greensboro.

-g.
+j.
 University of North Carolina at Pembroke.

-h.
+k.
 University of North Carolina at Wilmington.

-i.
+l.
 Western Carolina University.

-j.
+m.
 Winston‑Salem State University.

 (4) One million dollars ($1,000,000) annually to the North Carolina Outdoor Heritage Advisory Council for grants, in the discretion of the Council, as follows: